kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_student.rst

 Viewing demographic distributions
 ==========================================

 You can view a course-wide summary of certain demographic distributions for your currently enrolled students.
 The total count for each value reported for gender and educational attainment displays on the Instructor Dashboard.
-Becasue this data is optional, the totals for each of these self-reported values are likely to be lower than your course enrollment total.
+Because this data is optional, the totals for each of these self-reported values are likely to be lower than your course enrollment total.
+You can also view a chart with the ages of all currently enrolled students.

-To display demographic distributions for gender and educational attainment:
+To display demographic data for your students:

 #.
 View the live version of your course.

 #.
 Click **Instructor** then **Try New Beta Dashboard**.

 #.
 Click **Analytics**.

+   * The Year of Birth section displays a chart of enrolled students plotted by year of birth.

-Tables display Gender Distribution and Level of Education for the students currently enrolled in your course.
+   * The Gender Distribution and Level of Education sections show tables with counts of responses made by enrolled students.

    .. image:: Images/Distribution_Education.png
     :alt: Table with columns for different possible values for gender and total count reported for each value